-How else can you tour the Italian Alps without getting confused about which direction to go first?
-After all, UNESCO listed the Dolomites as one of 49 World Heritage Sites in Italy.
-The whole area is begging to be seen, but as time is usually a constraining factor when on holiday, we put together 12 enchanting towns that you shouldn't miss in this German-speaking side of Italy.
+After all, UNESCO (United Nations Educational, Scientific and Cultural Organization) lists the Dolomites as one of 49 World Heritage Sites in Italy.
+The whole area is begging to be seen, but as time is usually a constraining factor when on vacay, we put together 12 towns that are must-sees.

 Vipiteno is a beautiful town with a long main road lined with pastel-colored buildings from different eras.
 They are now converted into shops, hotels and restaurants.
 The road is divided into two parts, the Old Town and the New Town, by a tall clocktower called Zwolferturm.

 Bressanone is the third-largest city and the oldest town in the region, having been first legally mentioned in documents in the year 901.
 The area also had its first human settlement in 8,000 B.C.
 In modern days, it is considered the cultural and artistic capital of the valley, where you can find excellent shopping, dining and entertainment.
 The 10th-century cathedral is one of the most important monuments to visit in the city as you can still view the cloister frescoes from the 10th to the 15th century.

 Ortisei is a very popular holiday town, both in winter and in summer.
 Being located in Val Gardena, one of the top ski resorts in the world, it is the perfect village in which to settle down on your vacation.
 There is skiing in winter and walking or mountain climbing in summer.
 Shopping and dining are also of excellent quality.